tati-micheletti/EFI_webinar/HandsOn.md

 `defineParameter()` and the template provides several potential parameters of interest for the module developer.
 These predefined parameters are generally preceded by `.`, but are not required to be used nor removed from the module if not used.
-Module developers are also expected to add their own parameters of interest which do not have to be preceded by `.`.\
+Module developers are also expected to add their own parameters of interest which do not have to be preceded by `.`.
+It is necessary to have at least one parameter declared in this session, even if it is not used.
+We suggest therefore, that the predefined parameters are not removed.\

-*Example: * in our example case, we will use as parameters one pre-defined example provided by the template, and we will add one parameter ourselves: `.plotInitialTime` and `areaName`.
+*Example: * in our example case, we will use as parameters two pre-defined example provided by the template, and we will add one parameter ourselves: `.plotInitialTime`, `.plotInterval`, and `areaName`.
 These will mainly be used for the plotting event and saving in this simple case.\
 \
 - **inputObjects**: input objects are the objects expected to be present for the module to run.
 These